MR9812/MR9812.github.io/_pages/about.md

 News
 ======
+**2026.05:** One co-author paper on Misinformation Detection accepted by KDD 2026.

 **2026.04:** Three papers accepted at ACL 2026, including one first-author paper on Multi-agent System Safeguarding and two co-authored papers on Multi-agent System Safeguarding and LLM Distillation.

 **2026.01:** One co-author paper on LLM Distillation accepted by ICLR 2026.